JONGWE1/RetinexCFNet/README.md

 # RetinexCFNet

 RetinexCFNet for Lowlight Image Enhancement or Image Dehazing.

+Our model is implemented based on PaddlePaddle.
+Here we provide the converted ONNX model and the corresponding prediction code.

 ## Requirements